Eliza Garth

 St. George’s Episcopal Church, Valley Lee, MD - founded 1638

-During the winter and spring of 2025, members of two historic Southern Maryland communities – one traditionally black, the other traditionally white – came together for the first time to share stories, seek mutual understanding, extend the hand of reconciliation and friendship, and express their hopes for the future.
+During the winter and spring of 2025, members of two historic Southern Maryland communities – one traditionally Black, the other traditionally white – came together for the first time to share stories, seek mutual understanding, extend the hand of reconciliation and friendship, and express their hopes for the future.

+In an era of soundbites and shouting, “Shall We Gather” speaks softly and thoughtfully.
 What can we all learn from the example of these two small, rural church communities?

 Shall we listen?
-Shall we care?

 Shall we gather?

-read more about the project
+Read more about the project.

-Shall We Gather is generously supported by
+Shall We Gather is financially supported by the generosity of

-The St. Mary’s County Arts Council,
+• The St. Mary’s County Arts Council,

-The Southern Maryland Folklife Center at
+Folklife Center at

-St. Mary’s College of Maryland
+St. Mary’s College of Maryland,

-The Leonardtown Rotary Club
+• The Leonardtown Rotary Club

-and
+and private donors.

-elizagarth.com © 2017 Eliza Garth
+elizagarth.com © 2025 Eliza Garth